Stockpile of Company Shares: Nice (But Stressful) Problem to Have

 In this illustration, compare $30,000 cash bonus (left) vs. $30,000 stock bonus when the RSUs vest (right).
 In both cases, you pay the same amount of taxes, and you net $17,500 (either in cash, or stock based on the stock price on the vesting date).

 Treat the RSUs as a bonus.
 Sell the shares, and you can re-invest in a diversified portfolio.
 Instead of owning just your company’s stock, you can own thousands of stocks and bonds through mutual funds or ETFs (exchange traded funds) in the US and internationally.
-And instead of being exposed to just the tech sector, you can get exposure to tech, healthcare, consumer durables, and the other industries comprising the global stock and bond markets.
+And you’ll invest in a variety of sectors, which includes tech (as well as healthcare, consumer durables, and the other industries comprising the global stock and bond markets).

 Donate Your Shares